Stipe Miocic Vs. Daniel Cormier Set For ‘UFC 226’

 Miocic (18-2 MMA, 12-2 UFC) and Cormier (20-1 MMA, 9-1 UFC) both fought at UFC 220 and both won their fights fairly easily to retain their respective belts.
 Cormier is coming off of a second-round TKO over Volkan Oezdemir, while Miocic is coming off of a unanimous win over Francis Ngannou, as he broke the record for most title defenses by a heavyweight in the UFC.

-This, will also not be the first time Cormier is fighting at heavyweight in the UFC, as before Cormier became the light heavyweight champion, Cormier was 13-0 as a heavyweight in the UFC.
+This will also not be the first time Cormier is fighting at heavyweight in the UFC, as before Cormier became the light heavyweight champion, Cormier was 13-0 as a heavyweight in the UFC.

-Meanwhile, if Cormier can win this fight he will become the second person in UFC history to hold two belts simultaneously, as Conor McGregor was the first to do so winning the lightweight belt in November, of 2016 after being the featherweight champion as well.
+Meanwhile, if Cormier can win this fight, he will become the second person in UFC history to hold two belts simultaneously, as Conor McGregor was the first to do so winning the lightweight belt in November, of 2016 after being the featherweight champion as well.

 All roads lead to Las Vegas! @StipeMiocicUFC & @DC_MMA to coach #TUF27, will face off at #UFC226 for the HW strap!